abdullahwaqar/docsearx/README.md

 ## Limitation
-For the sake of POC this application relies on in memory storage that.
+For the sake of POC this application relies on in memory storage.

 ---